stephengold/V-Sport/README.md

 ### Chooser

 A Swing-based chooser application is included.
-However, it includes only the graphical apps and doesn't work yet on macOS.
+However, it doesn't work yet on macOS.

 To run the chooser:
 + using Bash or PowerShell or Zsh: `./gradlew AppChooser`